vemel/handsdown/docs/handsdown/utils.md

 class OSEnvironMock()
 ```

-Mock for `os.environ` that returns `env` string isntead of undefined variables.
+Mock for `os.environ` that returns `env` string instead of undefined variables.

 ## get_title_from_path_part